-The future of humanoid robots intermingling with humans is only feasible if businesses invest enormous research and resources into developing this type of AI specifically.
-And it’s worth pointing out, this would have no potential benefit and a very limited audience, so investment is highly unlikely, especially in the near future Users can expect AI to seamlessly integrate into our lives, rather than defining them or copying them.
+The future of humanoid robots intermingling with humans is only feasible if businesses make enormous investments in research and resources to develop this type of AI specifically.
+And it’s worth pointing out, this would have no potential benefit and a very limited audience, so any investment is highly unlikely, especially in the near future Users can expect AI to seamlessly integrate into our lives, rather than defining them or copying them.

 AI is Self-Learning

 The runaway future of self-learning, self-improving AI becoming far superior to human intelligence ignores one quite important fact: AI does not really learn from itself.
 Machine learning uses historical data to create an understanding of a problem.
 It then uses this information when analyzing new data.
 Over time, as data scientists feed new data back into the system, the model learns from past mistakes and becomes better and more accurate.
 It is not a magically self-replicating process, it requires new data and usually an engineer and data scientist to enable this process.
 Without human inputs, the AI would not improve significantly on its own merit.

 Current AI Landscape and What It Means for Job Security